allure-framework/allure-csharp/Allure.XUnit/README.md

 Make sure the config is copied to the output directory:

-  - In Visual Studio select the file and the following properties:
+  - In Visual Studio select the file and set the following properties:
       - Build Action: Content
       - Copy to Output Directory: Always/Copy if newer OR